KalyanbrataIISc/TCN-project/README.md

    python tests/classify.py
    ```

+## Configuration

+All key hyperparameters and paths are set in `config.py` for easy modification and reproducibility.

 ## Notes

 - All images are synthetic 20×20 px lines at various angles.
 - The ANN is a simple 3-layer MLP; the SNN mimics its structure using LIF neurons in Brian2.
-- The project includes analysis of SNN robustness to background noise.
+- The project includes analysis of SNN robustness to background noise and direct comparison of ANN/SNN outputs.
 - Plots and results are saved in the `results/plots/` directory.
+- Modular design: You can swap out data generation, model, or SNN simulation components as needed.

 ## Citation